 That’s All She Wrote

-And there you have it, the crème de la crème of work-from-home jobs.
-The good news is many work-from-home jobs now includes a benefits package, something that didn’t exist a couple of years ago, making it even more beneficial for women and men to telecommute from home.
+So there you have it, the crème de la crème of work-from-home jobs.
+The good news is many work-from-home jobs now includes a benefits package.
+That’s something that didn’t exist a couple of years ago.
+And that makes it even more beneficial for women and men to telecommute from home.